yousefalamri55/HighOrderDIRKs/README.md

 # HighOrderDIRKs
-Very High-Order A-stable Stiffly Accurate Diagonally Implicit Runge-Kutta Methods
+This repository contains the Runge-Kutta Coefficients of the methods presented in "Very High-Order A-stable Stiffly Accurate Diagonally Implicit Runge-Kutta Methods"